-The USMLE Step 1 exam is generally taken following the dedicated study period, in April of the 2nd year.
+The USMLE Step 1 exam is generally taken in April of the 2nd year following a dedicated study period.
 The Step 2 exam is generally taken after clinical rotations, in the summer of the 4th year.
 Deviations from this is possible, but only with school guidance and approval.
 This is governed by several SOM policies:

-Relevant Policy Relevant topic Under Clerkship Delays Process for obtaining approval for non-standard Step dates Under Academic Deficiencies & Student Progress Promotion to next curricular Phase based on completing USMLE Steps within specified timeframes Under Single Set of Core Standards for Promotion and Graduation Graduation requirements based on USMLE Step exams
+Relevant Policy Relevant topic Under Clerkship Delays Process for obtaining approval for delaying clerkships Under Academic Deficiencies &amp; Student Progress Promotion to next curricular Phase based on completing coursework and USMLE Step exams within specified timeframes Under Single Set of Core Standards for Promotion and Graduation Promotion and requirements